 A little bit of an emotional trip, the House of Slaves is a museum and memorial to the Atlantic slave trade on Gorée Island, off the coast of the city of Dakar, Senegal.
 Walk through the Door of No Return, a final exit point of Africans sold into slavery.
 Gorée Island Island is also a UNESCO World Heritage site.

 International Slavery Museum – Liverpool, UK

-The International Slavery Museum shares information on both historic and present day slavery.
-It aims to “address ignorance and misunderstanding by looking at the deep and permanent impact of slavery and the slave trade on Africa, South America, the USA, the Caribbean and Western Europe”
+The International Slavery Museum shares information on both historical and present-day slavery.
+It aims to “address ignorance and misunderstanding by looking at the deep and permanent impact of slavery and the slave trade in Africa, South America, the USA, the Caribbean and Western Europe”

 Afro-Cuban Religion Tour – Havana, Cuba

 Since we’re going to Cuba in May, my cousin and I may go on an Afro-Cuban Religion tour.
 The tour is two hours, kid-friendly and covers Afro-Cuban religions practiced in Cuba.
 After taking a Caribbean music class and learning basics, it’ll be good to get a perspective from Cuban locals.